marceloaugusto80/react-ssr-express/readme.md

 ```
 ### Client vs Server side branching
 Out of the box, the global variable `__SERVER__` will be set to `true` if the code was compiled to target the server (Node) environment.
 Otherwise, it will have a value of `false`.
-There are other techniques to branch your logic, some of the are used in the [BrowserApiSample.tsx](https://github.com/marceloaugusto80/react-ssr-express/blob/master/client/src/components/BrowserApiSample.tsx) component.
+There are other techniques to branch your logic, some of them are tested in the [SamplePage1](https://github.com/marceloaugusto80/react-ssr-express/blob/master/client/src/components/SamplePage1.tsx) component.

 ---
-Any bug or improvement, please let us know.
+Any bug or improvement, please let me know.